 Lot: B; Pl: EPP43920; LD: Coast Range 4 (13); Section: 6; Town: 3; Range: 4; Narrative: & SECTIONS 7 & 12, & TOWNSHIP 4.

-First time available for sale!
-The Tachick Lake Estates is a beautiful lakefront subdivision located on pristine Tachick Lake.
+The Tachick Lake Estates are beautiful lakefront acreages located on pristine Tachick Lake.
 These three acreages are located on a fisherman’s paradise in the middle of some of the best farming and ranching country in British Columbia.
 Unlimited recreational opportunities await you in our favorite recreational retreats on Tachick and Nulki Lake, well known for their rainbow trout.

 Located in Central British Columbia, off Kenny Dam and Tachick Lake Roads, Tachick Lake is a very private lake, with only a few others owning property on the lake.
 However, all amenities are located in the community of Vanderhoof, located only a 15 minute drive on 10 miles of paved and 1 mile of gravel roads.

 Generally, the property is flat and level on top and slopes gently down to the lake.
 The lakeshore consists of small pebble beaches with some larger boulders in some areas.
-Approximately 300 acres has been cultivated into new fields and has produced crops of alfalfa.
+Approximately 358 acres in total has been cultivated into new fields and have produced crops of alfalfa and hay.
 Most of the remaining property is cleared and these fields are used for grazing.

 In the fall the fields are covered in geese and ducks during the migration south.

-Lot B (1,924 ft (586.5 m) of lake frontage).
+Lot B (1,924 ft (586.5 m) of lake frontage, 106 acres cleared).
 This is prime lakefront property.
 The old homestead was located here at the end of the access road running though the center of the property, with a small shed and power access still remaining.
 An ideal spot for a new home site is on a small hill overlooking the lake, which offers 180 degree views of the lake and surrounding hills.

-While approximately 20% of the property is treed in a mixture of poplar and spruce, most of this property is cleared and in hay production and more could be cleared for further production.
-Excellent for growing in demand hay and alfalfa crops.
+While approximately 20% of the property is treed in a mixture of poplar and spruce, most of this property is cleared and in hay and crop production and more could be cleared for further production.
+Excellent demand for growing of hay and alfalfa crops.

 Take a Tour of the Tachick Lake Estates Here